AguaClara/post.visualizations/README.md

 You can run the app in the Android emulator with this comand: `cordova run android`.
 By default, your emulator will run extremely slowly.
 We recommend installing the Intel x_86 system image to get 10x better performance using [this guide.](http://stackoverflow.com/questions/2662650/making-the-android-emulator-run-faster)

 ## Generating a signed APK
-You should just need to run `cordova build android --release` and it will request the password for the keystore, which is located in the password doc.
-The path to the signed apk will show up in the terminal.
-If you're recieving an error, you can add the `-d` flag.
-This command looks for the keystore in the location specified here in the /platforms/android/release-signing.properties file.
+You should just need to run `cordova build android --release` and Cordova will build an unsigned APK and put it in `platforms\android\build\outputs\apk`.
+The path to the un-signed apk will show up in the terminal (may be different).
+If you're recieving an error, you can add the `-d` flag to see why.
+Now you need to sign your app.
+You should follow [this guide](http://stackoverflow.com/questions/26449512/how-to-create-a-signed-apk-file-using-cordova-command-line-interface) (step 5) for signing.
+Long story short: `jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore <keystorename <Unsigned APK file> <Keystore Alias name>` Find the keystore and keystore password and alias in the drive Passwords/Certs folder.

 ## Upload apk
 * Make sure you increment the version code from the last time the apk was uploaded.
 The version code is located in the config.xml file in the first tag.